studiolift/dream/README.md

 ## Usage

-A container with the environment variable `VIRTUAL_HOST=hello.docker` will be accessible at `http://hello.docker`.
+A container with the environment variable `VIRTUAL_HOST=hello.dream` will be accessible at `http://hello.dream`.
 This is due to nginx-proxy automatically proxying these virtual hosts and dnsmasq forwarding the requests on to the proxy.
 The resolver configuration on your host machine allows your browser/terminal to access them.

 Basic example to demonstrate this:

-`docker run --rm -e VIRTUAL_HOST=hello.docker -p 80 tutum/hello-world`
+`docker run --rm -e VIRTUAL_HOST=hello.dream -p 80 tutum/hello-world`

 Using `docker-compose` you can easily set pre-configured `VIRTUAL_HOST` settings for your applications using the `environment` key: